Thaana: Vowels

 There are five vowel strokes or diacritical signs (ފިލި) for short vowels (a, i, u, e, o).
-The first three are derived from the Arabic vowel signs, fatḥah, kasrah and ḍammah.
+The signs abafili, ibifili, ubufil and sukun (which indicates the absence of a vowel after the consonant, and is therefore used in consonant clusters) are derived from the Arabic vowel signs fatḥah, kasrah, ḍammah and sukūn.
 The ebefili looks similar to and is most likely modelled on the Urdu baṛī ye.
 Long vowels (aa, ee, oo, ey and oa) are denoted by double fili, with the exception of oa, which is a modification of the short obofili.